 I have taught a variety of university-level interdisciplinary courses (undergraduate and graduate) across five universities, and am now an Associate Professor of History at the University of Utah’s Asia Campus in South Korea.

 In the fall of 2018 I began at UAC where I still teach courses on US history, the humanities, and global citizenship.
 My courses focus on using independent research and experiential learning to personalize the classroom, with the goal of making learning not only engaging but transformative.

+I have taught undergraduate and graduate courses across three states and three countries.
 In 2015 I taught two self-designed courses on American body politics and transnational American youth histories in Purdue University’s American Studies program.
 In 2016 I taught two graduate-level courses – one an advanced writing course advising MA thesis projects in Ball State University’s Master of Urban Design program, and another an advanced seminar on American Studies in the School of Architecture at the University of Hawai’i, Manoa.
-In the 2017-2018 academic year, I am teaching American Studies again at UH Manoa as well as three sections of an undergraduate American Studies course on colonialism and resistance in Hawai’i at the University of Hawai’i, Honolulu community College.
-Additionally, I teach a course called “Global Society” online in the Department of Humanities and Interdisciplinary Studies at Southern New Hampshire University.
+From 2016 to 2018 I taught American Studies courses in the University of Hawai’i system as well as global studies courses online in the Department of Humanities and Interdisciplinary Studies at Southern New Hampshire University.